pop up description layer

 c) Concerning ink jet printers only: For outdoor applications the prints will need to be removed from the printer and laminated before cutting anyway.
 This renders the cutting feature pointless.

-1. Corbins can offer you all of the aforementioned options (except for ink jet printer/cutters).
+1. SignEquip can offer you all of the aforementioned options (except for ink jet printer/cutters).
 We’ve chosen our large format sign printer inventory for the purpose of offering as many choices as possible to our clients.
 Not all sign businesses are created equal.
 Depending on your market, you will want to choose the printer which works best to create the products you intend to sell.
-In some cases that might require more than one kind of printer.
+In most cases, in order for a business to expand into more markets, more than one kind of printer will be required.

 Are you interested in seeing a printer in action?
 We’d be happy to make an appointment to demonstrate any of the printers on our floor.
 If we don’t happen to have the model in which you’re interested at our showroom, we can often arrange with a client-friend to allow you to witness it in operation on the job.

-1. It’s important to choose a supplier that is prepared to install the printer at your premises, and give you some basic on-site training.
-Large format digital sign printers are expensive, high tech equipment, and require professional set-up.
+1. It’s important to choose a supplier that is prepared to provide some basic training before or after the printer is delivered to your premises.
+Large format digital sign printers are expensive, high tech equipment, and require professional set-up instructions.
 In order for the operator to acquire optimal print quality for specific applications, some training is required.
+SignEquip will provide this training at our depot free of charge, or for an extra fee to cover travel expenses, we'll schedule installation and training at your premises.
+After this initial training, we are always available for tech support over the phone.

 If you choose a supplier which simply ships the machine to your door, and absolves themselves of responsibility beyond that point, chances are you’ll never optimize use of the equipment, or you’ll incur expensive training costs by a third party.